You may be wondering, “Are affirmations Biblical?” The short answer is “yes” if used the way God intended.

-Affirmations are short, but meaningful words of encouragement that help us turn negative thoughts about ourselves, others, and our environment into something positive.
+The definition of “affirmation” is short, but meaningful words of encouragement that help us turn negative thoughts about ourselves, others, and our environment into positive statements.

-The modern 60s movement has taken Biblical affirmations and removed the element of God, making life all about ourselves.
+The modern 60s movement has taken Biblical truth statements and removed the element of God, making life all about ourselves.

 Affirmations usually start with the words, “I am.”
-So a Biblical affirmation would go like this, “I can do anything God asks me to do because He will help me.”
+So a Bible affirmation would go like this, “I can do anything God asks me to do because He will help me.”
 (Philippians 4:13)

 What does the Bible say about affirmations?